enhoshen/technical-difficulties/docker/troubleshooting.md

 Now, I have to know where the flag is set.
 I don't have a `/etc/systemd/system/docker.service` set up, but clearly there is such config file existing somewhere...

-Turns out, if user defined config file is overide default from `/lib/systemd/system/*` (on ubuntu) I can also find out by `systemctl status docker.service`
+Turns out, if no user defined config file the default from `/lib/systemd/system/*` (on ubuntu) is used.
+I can also find out about this by `systemctl status docker.service`

 ```shell
 ● docker.service - Docker Application Container Engine